 Asset management

-Use this page to find out about the condition of city-owned assets and how we plan to manage them in the future.
+Maintaining public infrastructure is a complex job, involving careful planning and regular monitoring.
+Learn about the performance of city-owned assets and how we plan to manage them in the future.

 On this page